goeb/smit/index.md

 Smit is easy to install and customize and has a tiny footprint with lightning fast performance.

+Benefits of Smit:

+- fast web interface
+- database may be cloned locally for offline reading
+- highly customizable properties

 Smit will help you:

 - organize issues